smeisler/bids_workshop/bids-workshop/3_bids_conversion.md

 Now that we have our configuration file ready to go, we can convert the files to BIDS!

-I have prepared the following example code for you to run the software which can be found in the GitHub repo [here(PUTLINKINLATE)](PUTLINKINLATER) and found locally at `${SHARED_DATA_DIR}/ef_example/code/run_dcm2bids.sh`.
+I have prepared the following example code for you to run the software which can be found in the GitHub repo [here](https://github.com/smeisler/bids_workshop/blob/main/shared_data/ef_example/run_dcm2bids.sh) and found locally at `${SHARED_DATA_DIR}/ef_example/code/run_dcm2bids.sh`.
 Note you will be prompted for subject and session IDs, but you can leave that blank to process all subjects and/or all sessions.
 For this example it is just one subject and two sessions.

 You can run this with `bash ${SHARED_DATA_DIR}/ef_example/code/run_dcm2bids.sh`.